MeronSkopDev/CustomShopLib/README.md

 The app contains two UI modules: `ShopBottomSheet` and `ShopWebViewBottomSheet`.
 Both use the MVVM design pattern.
 Both UI modules use dependency injection and handle process death.

 ## The Use of WebView
-The `ShopWebViewBottomSheet` opens a locally sourced HTML file from the assets library.
+The `ShopWebViewBottomSheet` opens a locally sourced HTML file from the assets folder.
 Using the `WebViewClient`, I inject a title into the HTML that follows the `PurchaseDetails`, and using a bridge, we let the WebView run a function from our app to receive a callback that tells us the purchase is done.